HITsz-TMG/UMOE-Scaling-Unified-Multimodal-LLMs/README.md

 </h4>

 ## 🔥 News
+- [4/28] 🔥 We have upgraded the Uni-MoE codebase to facilitate training across multiple GPUs.
+Explore this enhanced functionality in our revamped [fine-tuning script](https://github.com/HITsz-TMG/UMOE-Scaling-Unified-Multimodal-LLMs/blob/master/Uni_MoE/finetune_speech_dp.sh).
+Additionally, we have introduced a version that incorporates distributed MoE modules for training our model.
+For more details, please refer to the [Uni_MoE_v2](https://github.com/HITsz-TMG/UMOE-Scaling-Unified-Multimodal-LLMs/tree/master/Uni_MoE_v2) documentation.
 - [3/7] 🔥 We released **Uni-MOE: Scaling Unified Multimodal LLMs with Mixture of Experts**.
 We proposed the development of a unified Multimodal LLM (MLLM) utilizing the MoE framework, which can process diverse modalities, including audio, image, text, and video.
 Checkout the [paper](TODO) and [demo](TODO).

 **Usage and License Notices**: The data and checkpoint are intended and licensed for research use only.
 They are also restricted to uses that follow the license agreement of LLaMA and Vicuna.
 The dataset and models trained using the dataset should not be used outside of research purposes.